In other words, anything vintage is candy for photographers, especially a vintage motorcycle or car.

-My travels for commercial photography take me to some pretty fun places.
-While on a shoot in Alabama I stopped in the Barber vintage motorcycle Museum in Birmingham.
-It is five floors of wall to wall history.
+However, my travels for commercial photography take me to some pretty fun places.
+Luckily, while on a shoot in Alabama I stopped in the Barber vintage motorcycle Museum in Birmingham.
+Amazingly, it was five floors of wall to wall history.
 You don’t even have to be a motorcycle fan to enjoy such an impressive collection.

 I am certainly no expert when it comes to a vintage motorcycle but, here are some links with more info: